 To effectively leash train our dog, we want to pick the best equipment based on his unique temperament, energy level, size, and style.
 Using inappropriate leashes and collars may complicate training, worsen our dogs behavior, and sometimes even cause physical harm.
-Here, we consider the strengths [...]
+Here, we consider the strengths and weaknesses [...]

 Dogs leash bite for a variety of reasons including boredom, frustration, over-excitement, and redirected energy.
 We consider the different types of leash biters and what are the different techniques for stopping this leash biting behavior.